inrotation/quest-submissions/README.md

 1. While similar to Structs in that they are both "containers of data", Resources cannot be overwritten or copied, and thus, are much more secure.

-2. We may find it preferable to use Resources over Structs when, for example, we need to make a high value transaction (or, commonly in this space: send an NFT).
+2. We may find it preferable to use Resources over Structs when, for example, we need to make a high value transaction (example: send an NFT).
 This is an instance in which security would be considered paramount, and Resources are extremely difficult to lose.

 3. The "Create" keyword is used inside a contract to make a new Resource.